christina-taggart/url-shortener-with-users/README.md

 ## Resources

-* _No resources provided, but be resourceful yourself!_
+_No resources are provided.
+Be resourceful yourself!_